ulikl/oapi-exporter/README.md

 ### A note on costing

 By default, oapi-exporter exposes several metrics for events across your cluster.
 If you have a large number of frequently-updating resources on your cluster, you may find that a lot of data is ingested into these metrics.
 This can incur high costs on some cloud providers.
 Please take a moment to [configure what metrics you'd like to expose](docs/cli-arguments.md), as well as consult the documentation for your OpenShift environment in order to avoid unexpectedly high costs.

+Also take the following section into accoutn.

+### ClusterResourceQuotas vs AppliedClusterResourceQuotas

+Both provide nearly the same metrics on the ClusterResourceQuotas and the usage of the namespaces:
+- AppliedClusterResourceQuotas can be accessed with roles per namespace (e.g. namespace admin), but they provide no watch interface.
+Hence using them for all namespaces requires looping over all namespaces, which leads to many OAPI calls and can easily take more than 10 seconds in total.
+So the collection is only recommened for use with few namespaces.
+Here only the ClusterResourceQuotas which apply to the selected namespaces are shown.
+- ClusterResourceQuotas require the Role Cluster-Reader or a special Cluster-wide RBAC.
+If its selector currently doesn't apply to any namespace, metrics with the hard quotas are provived.
+If it is used per namespace all ClusterResourceQuotas are still gathered via watch, but only the  which apply to the selected namespaces are shown.
+So this collector uses more memory than expected.

 ### Compilation